Record Airbus order as Franke ups bet on budget airlines

 Franke went to Airbus several months ago with a proposal to pool the needs of his airlines, setting in train a complex negotiation that one observer described as “herding cats”.

-Airbus, shares of which rose by 2.4 percent on Wednesday, said it expects to finalise the transaction directly with the airlines in the coming weeks as it tries to close a 250-plane deficit in its order race with Boeing.
+Airbus, shares of which rose by 2.4 percent on Wednesday, said it expects to finalize the transaction directly with the airlines in the coming weeks as it tries to close a 250-plane deficit in its order race with Boeing.
 Franke described this as an aggressive but achievable target.

 For now, the headline total of almost 700 jets covered by air show announcements fails to change the order battle as barely 30 of the deals so far represent finalised contracts.